chuckstack/chuckstack.github.io/src-ls/tool-linux.md

 The chuck-stack uses Nix in two ways:

-1. Server deployment: easily create servers by simply copying and combining nix configuration files.
+1. Server deployment - easily create servers by simply copying and combining nix configuration files.
 We run NixOS on servers.
-2. User profile: easily prescribe and deploy tools to each user's environment based on the role they are fulfilling.
+2. User profile - easily prescribe and deploy tools to each user's environment based on the role they are fulfilling.
 We use Nix-shell to support user profiles.

 ## Linux Desktop